vade/FFMPEGMediaExtension/README.md

 Since MediaExtensions are shipped in a host app, this has a stupid Host app.

-Requirements
+## Requirements:

 * MacOS 15 Beta 4 +
 * XCode 16 Beta 4 +

+## Building:

-To build FFMPEG libAVFormat and libAVCodec:
+If you want to build FFMPEG libAVFormat and libAVCodec:

 `brew install automake nasm pkg-config`